-Teaching Trees offers fully funded woodland visits for children aged 3+.
+Teaching Trees offers fully funded woodland visits and school based workshops for children aged 3+.
 Led by our Education Officers, our visits are curriculum linked and create knowledge and understanding through experience of the natural world.

 Each 2 hour session is filled with games, activities, story telling and discovery to inspire your group about the importance of woodlands.

 At some sites we are also able to offer a full day visit, please ask your local Education Officer.